Last Name:

 THE RISE OF THE TEMPLES, by Albert R. Temple and Danny D. Smith.
 The TEMPLE Family Association

-This is the Hemingway Coat of Arms as embossed on the cover of the book "The Adendum to Descendants of Isaac Hemingway, Jr." Printed by the Hemingway Book Committee of Ann Arbor, Michigan in 1981
+This is the Hemingway Coat of Arms as embossed on the cover of the book "The Addendum to Descendants of Isaac Hemingway, Jr." Printed by the Hemingway Book Committee of Ann Arbor, Michigan in 1981

 "Black shield with three red stars on a wavy silver fesse between three gold swans" - Crest: A swans head.